-Bridgwater’s dynamic young Labour Mayor, Cllr Diogo Rodrigues, is launching the latest in a series of new initiatives to bring the Mayoralty into the 21st century when he starts his ‘Mayor Goes Live’ show next Sunday 5th August on Facebook.
+Bridgwater’s dynamic young Labour Mayor, Cllr Diogo Rodrigues, is on line once again with the latest in a series of new initiatives to bring the Mayoralty into the 21st century.
+Having launched his ‘Mayor Goes Live’ show on 5th August on Facebook with guest Town Council Leader Brian Smedley, he will be taking questions again, this time with long serving Labour Councillor Adrian Moore (Bridgwater Hamp) this time on Monday 27th August at 6.30pm .
 People can tune in, see him live from the Town Hall and ask him questions about anything at all from Town Council policy to the Labour Party to anything that’s on their mind.

 Future guests will come from all across the community spectrum.

 Diogo Live on Sunday